marty90/tstat_spark_miner/README.md

 This tool heavily uses `eval` and `exec` *python builtins*; so, be careful when writing your command line.
 All arguments must be python expressions; if you are not familiar with *python* (2.7), please read [something](https://docs.python.org/2/).

-# 3. Running a simple query
+# 3. Running a simple query (select specific lines)
 A simple query is the easiest operation you can do on log files.
-It takes as input a set of log files and selects a subset of the lines to be written as output using a configurable filter.
+It takes as input a set of log files and **selects a subset of the lines** to be written as output using a configurable filter.
+The selected lines will be written in the output with all their fields.
 The syntax is as follows:
 ```
 spark-submit simple_query.py [-h] [-i input] [-o output] [-q query] [-s separator]